CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/WeaponResourceClasses.md

 Dice Modifier to be added to a Combat Roll when used with a Weapon Class.

 Alters a combat rolls base dice tier.
-For instance, if a Mundane Light Bow (Level 0, or as dice 3d6) were to use a Survival Arrow which has a -1 Base Dice Tier Adjustment, then the resulting combat roll would use 1d4,2d6 base dice tier (Level -1).
+For instance, if a Mundane Light Bow (Level 0, or as dice 3d6) were to use a Survival Light Arrow which has a -1 Base Dice Tier Adjustment, then the resulting combat roll would use 1d4,2d6 base dice tier (Level -1).
 If instead a Standard Light Arrow were used, the resulting combat roll would use 3d6 base dice tier (Level 0).

 ## Penetration